stamarty/CSharp-Exercize/README.md

 - **lc_JewelsAndStones** - Check contents of string J against contents of string S. Returns number of times elements of J appear in elements of S.

+- **lc_PalindromeCheck** - checks for palindrome in any combination of letters or digits.
+Punctuation, case and whitespace are ignored.

 - **cci_ReverseString** - reverses a string entered as a parameter.
 There are two method signatures in the class, one returns the string reversed, the other writes the string reversed to console.

 - **lc_ReverseSLL** - reverses the order of nodes in a singlylinked list.
 There is not actually an associated linkedlist for this method yet, but the method does work.